doitsuui/doitsuui/README.md

 i need to make a site With all my Drawings in it bruhhh wtfff

-I TEND TO REMAKE MY STRAWPAGE ALOT PLSSSPSLSS STO P i need to stop making strawpages i swear.
+I TEND TO REMAKE MY STRAWPAGE ALOT PLSSSPSLSS STO P i need to stop making strawpages i swear.\
+plus i keep updating this FUCKASS README ok wtv bro